sohail95722/readme/README.md

-#The meaning of SOCIAL is marked by or passed in pleasant companionship with friends or associates.
+#The meaning of social is marked by or passed in pleasant companionship with friends or associates.